luyadev/luya.io/docs/guide/admin/permission.md

 }
 ```

 Now the actionDogs is only visible if the group of the user has permission update, while the cats action is visible to all authenticated users.
-If `luya\admin\Module::$apiUserAllowActionsWithoutPermissions` is enabled, even API Users could access the endpoint.
+If <class name="luya\admin\Module" prop="apiUserAllowActionsWithoutPermissions" /> is enabled, even API Users could access the endpoint.

 ## Disable Controller permission

-Inside of each `luya\admin\base\Controller` abstracted class you can disable/override the permission check be enabling the property `luya\admin\base\Controller::$disablePermissionCheck`.
+Inside of each <class name="luya\admin\base\Controller" /> abstracted class you can disable/override the permission check be enabling the property <class name="luya\admin\base\Controller" prop="disablePermissionCheck" />.
 This means all **logged in users** can access this controller but guest (not logged in users) are still not allowed to see this controller.

 ```php
 class MyTestController extends \luya\admin\base\Controller